25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Louvre Museum, Paris, France

-The Lady of Auxerre, mysteriously came to light in the storage vault of the Louvre Museum in 1907, where she came from and how she got there, nobody knows.
+The Lady of Auxerre mysteriously came to light in the storage vault of the Louvre Museum in 1907.

 The Lady of Auxerre is a “kore”, meaning a young girl, a maiden, also another name for Persephone, daughter of Demeter in Greek mythology.

-These figures, as were all ancient monuments and sculptures, were not originally as we see them today, but were brightly painted, the colours have worn away with the passage of time.
+These ancient statues, as were all ancient monuments and sculptures, were not originally as we see them today but were brightly painted sadly the colours have worn away with the passage of time.

 2. The Sacred Gate Kouros (Dipylon Kouros)